opendocsg/slw-judgments-backfill/2004_SGHC_225/report.md

 83     As NatSteel is a listed company, the public has an interest in its corporate governance.
 The defendant had a duty to respond to the criticism levelled against the board (with him as director and Chairman of its Executive Committee) and the investing public had a corresponding interest in his response.
 The defence of qualified privilege therefore succeeds.

 84     I turn now to the defence of fair comment.
-In _Chen Cheng v Central Christian Church_ [1999] 1 SLR 94 at [33], the Court of Appeal held that to succeed in a defence of fair comment, the defendant has to prove that:
+In _Chen Cheng v Central Christian Church_ <span class="citation">[1999] 1 SLR 94</span> at [33], the Court of Appeal held that to succeed in a defence of fair comment, the defendant has to prove that:

  (a) the words complained of are comments, though they may consist of or include inferences of facts;